 Let’s just skip the part where you burn off the booze and add even more liquor and some heavy cream, m’kay?
 Tableau in the French Quarter shook up this adult dessert beverage in 2015, but it still tastes good.

 Shake all ingredients and strain into a coupe glass rimmed with turbinado sugar.
 Garnish with a slice of banana cut on the bias.

-Giffard Banane Du Bresil Liqueur on Drizly (price varies)
+Giffard Banane Du Bresil Liqueur, price and availability varies on Drizly

 An intensely aromatic Cognac-based spirit well worth adding to your bar cart.